intra2net/avocado-i2n/doc/api/README.rst

    avocado manu only=tutorial2..files

-Assuming that line one and two will create two vms and then simply reuse the first one whcih is a dependency for the given tutorial test.
-The third line will then elimitate the existing setup for vm1 (and vm1 entirely).
+Assuming that line one and two will create two vms and then simply reuse the first one which is a dependency for the given tutorial test.
+The third line will then eliminate the existing setup for vm1 (and vm1 entirely).
 The final line would then still require vm1 although only vm2 is available.
 The setup for this test will start by bringing vm1 to the state which is required for the tutorial test ignoring and not modifying